josefnaslund/cowchess/README.md

-# Cowchess
-A basic chess engine with GUI.
+A basic chess engine with GUI and AI.
 This is a computer programming course project for summer 2020.

 Program written in C++ (GCC C++17 standard) using SDL2.